Cloudinnovates/Angular2CRUD/README.md

 2. npm install
 3. npm start

-NOTES:
+NOTES: <br>
-1. If you're on a Mac, you will need to run npm as sudo.
+1. If you're on a Mac, you will need to run npm as sudo.<br>
 2. You need to have the latest version of node and npm.

 Supplemental Instruction - Try these tutorials first to get acquainted with Angular 2: